MonishKrishna2009/Apatite-Bot/docs/Lfp-Lft System.md

-    D --> E[Bot checks if the request is active ie: not archived/expired] E -- Yes --> F[Bot checks if the request is already approved and posted in public channel] F -- Approved --> G[Bot deletes public channel message and deletes the database entry] F -- Pending --> G[Bot removes the review message from the review channel and deletes the databse entry] E -- No --> G[Bot notifies the user that the request cannot be cancelled] B -- Resend Request --> H[Bot checks if the request is active ie: not archived/expired] H -- Active --> I[Bot declines the resend request as request is already active] H -- Inactive --> I[Bot resends the post to the review channel for review and updates the database]
+    D --> E[Bot checks if the request is active ie: not archived/expired] E -- Yes --> F[Bot checks if the request is already approved and posted in public channel] F -- Approved --> G[Bot deletes public channel message and deletes the database entry] F -- Pending --> H[Bot removes the review message from the review channel and deletes the databse entry] E -- No --> I[Bot notifies the user that the request cannot be cancelled] B -- Resend Request --> J[Bot checks if the request is active ie: not archived/expired] J -- Active --> K[Bot declines the resend request as request is already active] J -- Inactive --> L[Bot resends the post to the review channel for review and updates the database]
 ```

 ---